 In the light, we can interpret seclum as people who are separate, different with a regard, be it features, chronological age, or even decisions made at a given time.

-With the Latin ordo as a group, arrangement, body or class, we can interpret the Novus Ordo Seclorum as A new people come — some people have gone separate from others, and make a new stand.
+With the Latin ordo as a group, arrangement, body or class, we can interpret the Novus Ordo Seclorum as A new people come — some people have gone separate and make a new formation or body.

 Literal, word-for-word translation happens to be clumsy, also for ancient Latin (a new form by the separate?)